DARPA-CRITICALMAAS/ta1-geopackage/README.md

 - `extraction_identifier` -> `extraction_pointer`
 - `model` field has been renamed to `pointer` for clarity for linking models
-- `MapFeatureExtractions` is replaced by many-to-one foreign key relationships
+- `MapFeatureExtractions` is replaced by many-to-one foreign key relationships directly to the `map` table